nthapa-ds/DL-Malosite/README.md

 # DL-Malosite

-Deep learning model for prediction of Malonylation in KC lab by Niraj Thapa.
+Deep learning model for prediction of Malonylation sites developed in KC lab by Niraj Thapa.

 # Requirement
   Backend = Tensorflow <br/>